olivia1246/debian-live-cd-workflow/README.md

 # Debian Live CD Custom Build Workflow

+Currently is only for x86/i686 machines.
+It should boot on x86_64/amd64 however the operating system is only for x86 machines at this time.
+May make an update to allow native amd64 building.

 ## Overview

 This repository provides a GitHub Actions workflow to automate the creation of a customized Debian Live CD ISO.
 The workflow is designed to build a Debian Live ISO from scratch, including installing packages, configuring the environment, and generating the final ISO image.